What Is Clean Eating?

 Know thy enemies

-Steer clear of anything high in saturated and trans fats, anything fried or anything high in sugar.
+Steer clear of anything high in trans fats, anything fried or anything high in sugar.
+Avoid preservatives, color additives and toxic binders, stabilizers, emulsifiers and fat replacers.
+Check out this list of the top ten food additives to avoid.

 Consume healthy fats

-Try to have essential fatty acids, or EFAs, every day.
+Aim to have essential fatty acids, or EFAs, every day.
+See this list of CE-approved healthy oils.

 Learn about portion sizes